bkryza/decorest/README.rst

 ========

-decorest_ library provides an easy to use declarative REST API client interface, where definition of the API methods using decorators automatically gives a working REST client with no additional code.
+decorest_ library provides an easy to use declarative REST API client interface, where definition of the API methods using decorators automatically produces a working REST client with no additional code.
 In practice the library provides only an interface to describe and interact with REST services - the actual work is done underneath by the requests_ library.